ramonpzg/scipy_20jp_dask/README.md

-# (D)Ask Me Anything About Data Analysis at Scale?
+# (D)Ask Me Anything About Data Cleaning and Preprocessing at Scale?

 ## SciPy Japan 2020